bhits/phr-api/README.md

 This is a Maven project and requires [Apache Maven](https://maven.apache.org/) 3.3.3 or greater to build it.
 It is recommended to use the *Maven Wrapper* scripts provided with this project. *Maven Wrapper* requires an internet connection to download Maven and project dependencies for the very first build.

-To build the project, navigate to the folder that contains `pom.xml` file using terminal/command line.
+To build the project, navigate to the folder that contains `pom.xml` file using the terminal/command line.

 + To build a JAR:
     + For Windows, run `mvnw.cmd clean install`